Introduction

-In many organizations, EF Core is the primary tool used for database interactions in .NET applications, particularly in OLTP environments.
-These databases often serve as the foundation for broader data pipelines that feed into data warehouses like Snowflake or Azure Synapse using ETL tools such as Fivetran or AirByte.
-Once the data is in the warehouse, it’s transformed using platforms like dbt or Azure Data Factory and consumed by BI tools such as Power BI or Tableau.
+EF Core is widely used in OLTP environments.
+These operational databases often feed enterprise data pipelines.
+ETL tools such as Fivetran or Airbyte load data into warehouses like Snowflake or Azure Synapse.
+Once in the warehouse, data is transformed using dbt or Azure Data Factory.
+BI tools such as Power BI or Tableau consume the results.

 A Unique Approach Compared to Traditional Methods